cmahon/learn-opengl/README.md

-Code from [Learn OpenGL tutorial](http://www.learnopengl.com/) adapted for OS X and retina display.
+Code from the [Learn OpenGL](http://www.learnopengl.com/) website adapted for OS X and retina displays.